-Medical activities being undertaken at the establishment are performed under the advice and guidance of a Registered Medical Practitioner (RMP).
+Medical activities being undertaken at the establishment are performed under the advice and guidance of a registered medical practitioner (RMP).
 Healthcare staff directly involved in the chain from donation to transplantation are suitably qualified and are provided with training necessary to perform their tasks.

-During the audit, the auditors followed the pathway of a kidney received into the hospital for transplantation.
-Policies and procedures, and a sample of transplant patient clinical records were reviewed.
-Round-table meetings with staff involved in transplantation also took place.
+During the audit, the auditors followed the pathway of adult and paediatric kidneys received into the City Hospital and Queen's Medical Centre respectively for transplantation.
+Policies, procedures and samples of transplant patient clinical records were reviewed during the audit.
+Round-table meetings with staff involved in adult and paediatric transplantation also took place.